matinathomaidou/matinathomaidou.github.io/_pages/about.md

   - /about.html
 ---

-Marketing Science Auction Expert at Facebook, leading the build-out of innovative analytical and strategic initiatives in order to scale ad auction insights and recommendations to clients globally.
+Data Scientist at Facebook, leading the build-out of innovative analytical and strategic initiatives in order to scale ad auction insights and recommendations to clients globally.

 Prior to Facebook, I worked at IBM Ireland as Data Science Leader for Europe, Accenture Greece, Microsoft Norway, and Ecole Polytechnique in France, leading data science and business insights projects.